4paradigm/OpenMLDB/docs/en/deploy.md

 ```

 **Note**
-* the value of `endpoint` cann't be `0.0.0.0` or `127.0.0.1`
+* the value of `endpoint` cannot be `0.0.0.0` or `127.0.0.1`
-* ensure to set a correct host for all of the OpenMLDB clients if a domain name is used for the `endpoint`, otherwise the sever is inaccessible.
+* ensure to set a correct host for all of the OpenMLDB clients if a domain name is used for the `endpoint`, otherwise the server is inaccessible.
 * the value of `zk_cluster` and `zk_root_path` must be same with `nameserver`

 ### 3. start tablet